Tennis elbow

 What is tennis elbow?

 Tennis elbow is usually caused by repetitive movements or too much strain.
 This kind of strain is experienced for instance during sports like tennis or when doing manual labor.
-A typical symptom of tennis elbow is pain in the outer elbow, but it may also spread over the entire arm.
+A typical symptom of tennis elbow is pain in the outer elbow.
+However, it may also spread over the entire arm.

-Tennis elbow typically requires a bit of patience.
-It often takes a few months for the symptoms to clear up.
-Various treatments can relieve the pain somewhat and speed up recovery.
+Tennis elbow often requires a bit of patience, as it can take a few months for the symptoms to clear up.
+Various treatments can relieve the pain somewhat or speed up the recovery process.
 But for many treatments their effectiveness is not proven.

 What are the symptoms of tennis elbow?